Vonage/vonage-python-sdk/CODE_OF_CONDUCT.md

 * Gracefully accepting constructive criticism
 * Focusing on what is best for the community
 * Showing empathy towards other community members
+* To collaborate and co-operate with the members and to encourage them to come up with the ideas that can bring about change in the community in a better way

 Examples of unacceptable behavior by participants include: